 Also known as whole-plant CBD, full spectrum is a formulation that contains not just cannabidiol, but all other compounds naturally found in the cannabis plant.

 Although CBD is still the main ingredient, full-spectrum products also contain THC (1mg max per product by UK law), other minor cannabinoids such as cannabichromene (CBC), cannabigerol (CBG), and cannabigerivarin (CBGV), terpenes, and flavonoids.

 All of these compounds work in synergy with CBD and each other, making full use of the entourage effect.
-This way, the therapeutic benefit of whole-plant CBD is greater than the sum of its parts.
+This way, the therapeutic benefits of CBD is greater than the sum of its parts.
 This explains why full spectrum is the most popular type of CBD.